• Home

 Joseph Smith as The Recordkeeper in Jacob Marley's Christmas Carol

-Having a passion for history, particularly the local history of where I was living, led me to combine my love of acting with my love of history.
+Having a passion for history, particularly the local history of where I was living, led me to combine my 2 loves: theatre and history.

 Through research, writing and performance, my portrayals bring people from history forward in time in an educational, engaging and entertaining way.

-I partner with museums, historical societies, lighthouses and cultural organizations with theatrical living history performances that serve and support their missions.
+I collaborate and partner with lighthouses, museums, historical societies, libraries and cultural organizations with theatrical living history performances that serve and support their missions.

 Joseph Smith as Frederick Law Olmsted for Friends of Anderson Park's Olmsted Birthday Celebration